Winship Cancer Institute

 Walter Curran, MD, Executive Director

-The Winship Cancer Institute of Emory University is the only National Cancer Institute–designated cancer center in Georgia and one of only 69 in the country.
-Winship has 444 faculty and received $83.9 million in research funding reported in 2016, with $38.6 million from the NCI.
+The Winship Cancer Institute of Emory University is the only National Cancer Institute–Designated Comprehensive Cancer Center in Georgia and one of only 49 in the country.
+Winship has 450 faculty, who received $93.4 million in research funding reported in 2017, with $52.7 million from the NCI, including $27.2 million in support of the National Clinical Trials Network, which Winship leaders serve in critical leadership roles.
 Faculty include investigators in the schools of medicine, public health, and nursing; Emory College; and Georgia Tech.
-They collaborate with professionals from around the world and with national and state agencies, including the CDC, American Cancer Society, and Georgia Research Alliance.
+They collaborate with professionals from around the world and with national and state agencies, including the CDC, American Cancer Society, Georgia Clinical & Translational Science Alliance, and Georgia Research Alliance.

 Winship physicians provide care at Emory University Hospital, Emory University Hospital Midtown, Emory Saint Joseph’s Hospital, Emory Johns Creek Hospital, Grady Memorial Hospital, the Atlanta VA Medical Center, and Aflac Cancer Center at Children’s Healthcare of Atlanta.
 In addition to using state-of-the-art approaches to therapy, Winship facilitates cancer prevention, treatment, and survivorship through support groups and integrated complementary therapies.

-Winship investigators conducted more than 250 clinical trials and enrolled more than 700 patients in 2016.
+Winship investigators conducted more than 250 clinical trials and enrolled more than 760 patients in 2017.
 Winship has the largest unit in Georgia for phase 1 clinical trials, which are important to introducing new therapies against cancer.
 Winship works with the Georgia Center for Oncology Research and Education to partner with community-based physicians to expand availability of clinical trials throughout Georgia.
-In 2016 Winship also launched Winship Cancer Network, a partnership with community hospitals enhancing access to research and treatment.
+Winship also serves patients through the Winship Cancer Network, a partnership with community hospitals enhancing access to research and treatment.